isabella232/dynamic-media-classic.en-1/help/dynamic-media-newsletter.md

   * Powerful new security features.
   * How Adobe is preparing so you have a successful holiday season.
   * Share the newsletter with your colleagues to build team expertise.
-  * Meet Apoorva Gupta, Senior Product Manager, Dynamic Media.
+  * Meet `Apoorva Gupta`, Senior Product Manager, Dynamic Media.

 * **[October 2019, Issue 10](https://expleague.azureedge.net/assets/dynamic-media/Dynamic_Media_Newsletter_10_2019_Oct.html)**